 College of Liberal Arts

 The overarching goal of this research is to investigate how psychological constructs and constellations of symptoms may be represented in the brain and reproducible across groups of individuals, which is a keystone element for furthering understanding on the mechanisms underlying mental illness.
 To serve this goal the researchers make use of publicly available large-scale fMRI datasets as well as neuroimaging datasets collected by their own group.
-There are two specific projects underway in this group:
+There are three specific projects underway in this group:

 - Decoding individual differences with resting-state fMRI data.
 Work on the Human Connectome Project dataset, which consists of neuroimaging data from more than 1,000 subjects, has continued through the past year.
 The researchers completed a study on the measurement properties of resting-state fMRI data.
 The next step is a collaboration with Dr. Nathaniel Helwig from the statistics department to validate a novel algorithm for predicting psychotic-like experiences in healthy adults with the HCP dataset.

 - In a close collaboration with Dr. Scott Sponheim, the researchers are working to identify abnormal brain connectivity in probands with psychosis and their first-degree relatives.
 They are preprocessing this data with the advance Human Connectome Project preprocessing pipelines.